tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 ---

-Next, we'll make a very explicit example by rewriting `filterer` to use `mapper` to combine the `result` with the `input`, and explore how the data flows around.
+To build up to composing our reducing functions we'll start with a very explicit example, rewriting `filterer` to use `mapper` to combine the `result` with the `input`, and explore how the data flows around.

 Before we do that, we need a new function: `identity`.
 It simply returns whatever it is given: